Animoid/icub_simulator_vagrant/README.md

 Once all of the console activity has stopped you are now ready to login to the virutal machine and begin.

-## Login to the virtual machine

-The virtual box window should now be open on your screen if you ran ```vagrant up```.

-Login with the username and password "vagrant".

 ## Playing with the iCub Simulator

 Please follow along with the [Check your installation](http://wiki.icub.org/wiki/Check_your_installation) instructions from the iCub wiki.